-Federal regulations require each state to assess its performance annually.
+Federal regulations require each state to assess its performance annually to the federal Office of Child Support Enforcement (OCSE).
 This requirement is part of the Social Security Act added by the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA).
 NCCSS utilizes the information obtained from the self-assessment review as one primary tool for program monitoring and program management.

-Each year, NCCSS establishes goals for each county child support agency and the state based on standard incentives measurements set forth by the federal Office of Child Support Enforcement (OCSE) in 45 CFR 305.
+Each year, NCCSS establishes goals for each county child support agency and the state based on standard incentives measurements set forth by the federal Office of

+Child Support Enforcement (OCSE) in 45 CFR 305.
 In return, OCSE allocates incentive payments to the 50 states and 4 territories.
 Goals are shared with each county and reviewed by the NCCSS Central Office.
 NCCSS Program Representatives work closely with each county to meet any needed improvement.